 - 2.6.1 In order to be eligible for participation in interscholastic athletics, including practices, a student must pursue a regular course of study or its equivalent as approved by the local governing body, and must be passing at least four (4) courses.
-Two (2) of those courses must be in the areas of English, Mathematics, Science, or Social Studies. - 2.6.1.1 A student who is receiving special education services and is precluded from meeting the aforementioned academic requirements due to modifications in the grading procedure or course of study, shall be adjudged eligible by the principal or headmaster if he/she is making satisfactory progress in accordance with the requirements of his/her individualized education program (IEP). - 2.6.2 A student whose work in any regular marking period does not meet the above standards shall be ineligible to participate in interscholastic athletics, including practices, for the next marking period. - 2.6.2.1 In the case of a conflict between the marking period grade and the final grade, the final grade shall determine eligibility. - 2.6.2.2 The final accumulation of credits shall determine eligibility for the first marking period of the following school year.
-When a student makes up a failure or earns the required credit(s) during the summer, he/she shall become eligible provided he/she successfully completes the course work prior to the first official student day of the school year. - 2.6.2.3 Written verification of the successful completion of a correspondence course must be received before a student shall regain his/her eligibility. - 2.6.3 A student forfeits or regains his/her eligibility, in accordance with the provisions of this rule, on the day report cards are issued. - 2.6.4 Local school boards and nonpublic schools may establish more stringent requirements for academic eligibility than the minimum standards herein prescribed. - 2.6.5 An ineligible student who practices in violation of 2.6.1.
-2.6.2 or 2.6.3. shall, when he/she regains his/her eligibility, be prohibited from practicing, scrimmaging, or competing for an equivalent number of days.
+Two (2) of those courses must be in the areas of English, Mathematics, Science, or Social Studies. - A student who is receiving special education services and is precluded from meeting the aforementioned academic requirements due to modifications in the grading procedure or course of study, shall be adjudged eligible by the pPrincipal or hHeadmaster if he/she the student is making satisfactory progress in accordance with the requirements of his/her their iIndividualized eEducation pProgram (IEP). - 2.6.2 A student whose work in any regular marking period does not meet the above standards shall be ineligible to participate in interscholastic athletics, including practices, for the next marking period. - 2.6.2.1 In the case of a conflict between the marking period grade and the final grade, the final grade shall determine eligibility.